jmstipanowich/Movie-Data-Repo/README.md

 ### For More Information

-- See the full analysis of my findings in my Jupyter notebook pdf
+- See the full analysis of my findings in MovieDataAnalysis.ipynb

 - Contact me at jmstipanowich@gmail.com

 ### Repository Structure

+├── MovieDataImages
+├── zippedData
+├── MicrosoftMovieDataPowerpoint2.pdf
+├── MovieDataAnalysis.ipynb
+└── README.md
+└── student.ipynb